 Palaeontology double majors are available in the areas of evolution or geology within the Bachelor of Science suite of programs.

 Degrees that offer this study area

-Bachelor of Engineering (Honours)(Environmental) with Bachelor of Science
+- Bachelor of Engineering (Honours)(Environmental and Climate Solutions) with Bachelor of Science

 The University of Adelaide is committed to regular reviews of the courses and programs it offers to students.
 The University of Adelaide therefore reserves the right to discontinue or vary programs and courses without notice.
 Please read the important information contained in the disclaimer.